-The percentile ranks are based on the median performance of your graduates in each content area, compared with the performance of graduates from in programs your province or territory.
-The median performance in a given content area falls in the middle of all your graduates' performances (that is, half of your graduates perform above this level, and half perform below this level).
+The percentile ranks are based on the median performance of your graduates in each content area, compared with the performance of graduates from your jurisdiction.
+The median performance in a given content area falls in the middle of all your graduates ́ performances (that is, half of your graduates perform above this level, and half perform below this level).